voidlesity/csgo-rank-checker/README.md

 1. Extracts Steam IDs from given "status" data.
 2. Converts extracted Steam IDs to SteamID64 format.
-3. Opens a web browser for each SteamID64, displaying CS:GO player statistics on csgostats.gg.
+3. Opens a web browser for each SteamID64, displaying CS:GO player statistics on scope.gg.

 ### How to Build It Yourself